-Beat the butter and powdered sugar together until butter is distributed throughout the sugar.
-Add the bourbon and beat until light and fluffy.
+Beat the butter and powdered sugar together until the butter is distributed throughout the sugar.
+Add the bourbon and beat until light and fluffy, about 1 minute.
 Add the mint and salt, and beat about 30 seconds more.

 Frost the blondies and serve.
 Makes 9 blondies.

 *Brown sugar can be used in place of mascavo sugar, but if you can find mascavo, I encourage you to try it.
 I still have friends from Brazil bring it to me when they travel to the States because it is so affordable there.
 I did recently find it at our Asian market here (more often called muscovado).
 It is much less expensive in an international market, and in a larger quantity than what you will find in a health food store.